What is Lewes Urban Arboretum?

 Identifying significant trees and gaps in the treescape of Lewes

 In 2012 a grant from South Downs National Park partially funded an initial tree survey by David Saunders, (MICFor), a member of our Trees Committee.
 His survey report documents the existing significant stock of trees in the town and recommends potential planting sites and species.
 The Google Map, below, shows the location and species of some of the important trees in Lewes.
-We hope to expand on this information when results of the 2014 i-Tree survey are made available.
-More about our i-Tree survey
+The results of our detailed i-Tree Eco Survey expand on this information.
+More about our i-Tree Eco Survey

 One of our core activities is planting trees.